TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Threat Defense/Get-B1ApplicationFilter.md

 ```

 ## DESCRIPTION
-This function is used to retrieve application filter(s) from BloxOne Threat Defense.
+This function is used to retrieve application filter(s) from Infoblox Threat Defense.
 These are referred to and displayed as 'App Filters' within the CSP.

 ## EXAMPLES